LetsPlayNow/LetsPlayNow.github.io/cv.en.md

 **Link:** [https://habrahabr.ru/post/323570/](https://habrahabr.ru/post/323570/)

 ## Interests
-Lately, I decided to try TensorFlow and make some experiments with OpenCV 3 on Python 3.
+Now I experiment with TensorFlow and get knowledge of discrete mathematics with the help of online courses on the Stepik and Udacity.
-In my free time I solve olympic problems on CodeForces using Python or C++.
+In my free time I solve olympic problems on CodeForces using Python or sometimes C++.
 I like implement complex algorithms.
+Especially if these algorithms related with field of weak AI.
-AI topic is close to me.
-I trying to find time to read book of Tim Jones "AI Application Programming".
+Now I read book of Tim Jones "AI Application Programming".

 Also I like big 'must-have' books because of volume of qualitative knowledge I get from them.
 In my to-read list: